Are you in Crisis?

 go to the accident and emergency department at your local hospital

-Mental health crisis team
+The mental health crisis team

 All trust areas have a mental health crisis team with psychiatric nurses, social workers and support workers.
 They: